subaquatic-pierre/aws-ecs-ci-cd/README.md

 [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-### Front-end GitHub Repo
+### Frontend GitHub Repo

-Clone this repo if you don't already have a Gatsby site:
+Clone this repo if you don't already have a ReactJS application:

     git clone git@github.com:subaquatic-pierre/react-apollo.git

-### Back-end GitHub Repo
+### Backend GitHub Repo

 Clone this repo if you don't already have a back-end GraphQL API application